Wikipedia

 Puritan scientists

 The Merton Thesis is an argument about the nature of early experimental science proposed by Robert K. Merton.
-Similar to Max Weber's famous claim on the link between the Protestant work ethic and the capitalist economy, Merton argued for a similar positive correlation between the rise of English Puritanism, as well as German Pietism, and early experimental science.[104]
+Similarly to Max Weber's famous claim on the link between the Protestant work ethic and the capitalist economy, Merton argued for a similar positive correlation between the rise of English Puritanism, as well as German Pietism, and early experimental science.[104]
 As an example, seven of 10 nucleus members of the Royal Society were Puritans.
 In the year 1663, 62 per cent of the members of the Royal Society were similarly identified.[105]
 The Merton Thesis has resulted in continuous debates.[106]

 Behavioral regulations